aniketkumar8743/Toxic-Comment-Classification/README.md

 *(Image Source: Medium - Toxicity Detection in NLP)*

 ## **📌 Overview**
 Toxicity Comment Classification is a deep learning-based project that classifies user comments into multiple toxicity categories using a **Bidirectional LSTM** model.
+In this we only use 1 epochs if we use more than 1 so we can improve thw accuracy and Percision score

 🚀 **Key Features:**
 ✔️ Uses **TextVectorization** for preprocessing.